mshsheikh/mshsheikh/README.md

 ## 🧠 What I Do

 I started my journey in **Karachi**, working with **WordPress, JavaScript, TypeScript, and Python**.
-Today, I work as an **Agentic AI Engineer & Fullstack Developer at GIAIC**, designing autonomous, cloudnative systems using:
+Today, I work as an **Agentic AI Engineer & Full-stack Developer at GIAIC**, designing autonomous, cloud-native systems using:

  **OpenAI GPT** & **OpenAI Agents SDK**
  **FastAPI**, **Dapr**, and **MCP Server (Context7)** Distributed training and fine tuning with **Ray** and **PyTorch**

-I also consult with teams to turn AI concepts into **measurable, production outcomes**not demos.
+I also consult with teams to turn AI concepts into **measurable, production outcomes** not demos.